wihl/cs181-spring2014/finalproject/final_project_code_mac/RLated/README.txt

 	capsulelearner.py
 	ghostjuciness.py

+One additional file is studentAgent_qlearning.py which our attempt to model the agent using Q-Learning.
+See our writeup for details.
+It is not necessary for the tournament.

-Please contact us for more information:
+Please contact us for more information.
+Thanks!!!

 Zachary Hendlin zgh@mit.edu
 David Wihl davidwihl@gmail.com